⚠️ Nevada is "Federal Only"

 Use the Federal 45F credit to offset the cost of a platform-based subsidy program.

-- Step 1: Partner with a child care marketplace (TOOTRiS, Bright Horizons, etc.)
+- Step 1: Partner with a child care marketplace (such as TOOTRiS or similar platforms)

 - Step 2: Offer employee subsidies for care through the platform